notiz-dev/notiz/content/blog/how-to-manage-multiple-node-versions-on-mac.md

 ---
-title: 'How to manage multiple Node.js versions on Mac'
+title: 'How to manage multiple Node.js versions on Mac OS X'
-description: 'How to manage multiple Node.js versions on Mac using homebrew.'
+description: 'How to manage multiple Node.js versions on Mac OS X using homebrew.'
 published: true
 publishedAt: 2020-03-19T18:13:00.000Z
 updatedAt: 2020-03-19T18:13:00.000Z